Our Production Units

 We are proud of our Romansrivier nature reserve which is managed in co-operation with CapeNature and seeds from plant species growing in the reserve have been sent to the Millennium Seed Bank in the UK.

 Rietfontein was purchased in 2012.
-This very large farm is situated in the golden Triangle in the Koue Bokkeveld 50km north of Ceres and the acquisition of the farm added a significant apple portfolio and long keeper onions to Graaff Fruit’s productions.
+This very large farm is situated in the golden Triangle in the Koue Bokkeveld 50km north of Ceres and the acquisition of the farm added a significant apple portfolio to Graaff Fruit’s productions.
 This region receives very high winter chill units and has mild summers.